‘Banana republic’: BBC boss position untenable, says opposition

 “We knew he was a big Tory donor … but what he didn’t tell us was that he had facilitated an £800,000 loan for Boris Johnson, the prime minister, who then gave him the job – it’s all a bit banana republic,” Mr Nicolson added.

+Mr Nicholson also told Sky News’ Sophy Ridge on Sunday: “I don’t see how he can carry on.
+How can he argue the BBC’s case, how can he talk about impartiality, given that he withheld this important information from us and given the low levels of trust that he now enjoys amongst BBC staff?”

+“The report I think is pretty brutal,” he added, saying Mr Sharp “has broken the rules ...
+The rules quite clearly say that if you apply for a public service job like this you have got to be completely open about any conflict of interest.”

-Mr Sharp’s failure to tell the DCMS committee about his meeting with Mr Johnson and Sam Blyth, who backed the line of credit for Mr Johnson, meant that MPs were unable to properly scrutinise his suitability for the BBC role, the report said.
+Mr Sharp’s failure to tell the DCMS about his meeting with Mr Johnson and Sam Blyth, a distant cousin, who backed the line of credit for Mr Johnson, meant that MPs were unable to properly scrutinise his suitability for the BBC role, the report said.

-The report’s humiliating verdict that he should “consider the impact of his omissions” on trust in the BBC, and his own appointment, is likely to make it impossible for him to continue.
+The report’s humiliating verdict that he should “consider the impact of his omissions” on trust in the BBC, and his own appointment, is likely to make it difficult for him to continue.

-Tory minister Andrew Mitchell said decisions on the future of Mr Sharp are a “matter for the BBC” at the end of an internal inquiry and a separate probe by the office of the public appointments commissioner.
+Andrew Mitchell, a Conservative minister and veteran MP, said decisions on the future of Mr Sharp are a “matter for the BBC” at the end of an internal inquiry and a separate probe by the office of the public appointments commissioner.

 But challenged by Laura Kuenssberg that it was ultimately up to the government to appoint and fire BBC chairs, Mr Mitchell insisted that it was “largely” a matter for the BBC board to make a recommendation on his future to the government.